 Middleware consists of application servers, web servers, content management systems, and other related tools that support the development and delivery of applications.

-Factors for Choosing a Tech Stack
+Factors Affecting Tech Stack Selection

-Tech stack is consequential because it’s what you use for creating software programs.
+A tech stack is consequential because it’s what you use for creating software programs.
 Thus, don’t underestimate the essence of research and analysis to select the right set of tools.

 Defining the Platform